-Demand Candidates in Chicago endorse a Bike Grid, Now!
+Demand Alders and the Mayor build a Chicago Bike Grid, Now!

 Chicagoans: regardless of if you travel through our city by transit, wheelchair, walking, biking, or driving, it is undeniable that radical change is necessary to make transportation in our city more equitable, sustainable, safe, and healthy.
 Since 2018, over 1.2 million people, nearly half of Chicago’s population, have been involved in a traffic crash.
 In 2022 alone, our communities and families have lost over 150 people to traffic violence.

 We should not have to worry that buses are not running according to schedule, that we are not going to make it to work on time, that the bike lanes we are riding in are unsafe, or that our loved ones aren't going to make it home tonight.
 It’s time for Chicago to serve all of us, not just the few of us who can afford to or prefer to drive.
 Chicago deserves neighborhood streets that belong to everyone.